Specialist College for Communication and Interaction

 A place of friendship, respect and excellence

 Welcome to our school website.
-Thank you for taking the time to look at what we do to support the learning of pupils with a Statement of Special Educational Needs from Early Years to Year 11 (3-16 years old).
+Thank you for taking the time to look at what we do to support the learning of pupils with a Education and Health Care Plan from Early Years to Year 11 (3-16 years old).

 Pupils join our school with a wide range of challenges in their lives.
 Presently we have children with …

 … and 94% of our school population have Speech, Language and Communication Needs.